 Graphic designers who specialize in Web design use computer software programs to develop the layouts, sounds and visuals for online pages and sites.
 According to the U.S. Bureau of Labor Statistics (BLS), a bachelor's degree in graphic arts or a similar major is the usual requirement for entering the field.
 In New York City, there are three colleges affiliated with the City University of New York (CUNY) system that offer bachelor's degree programs in Web-based media.
 Admission requirements include ACT, SAT and New York State Regents exam scores, or alternatively, the CUNY Assessment tests.

 Details of the three featured schools and their programs can be found in the paragraphs and table below.
 You'll also find information about other CUNY community and 4-year colleges with programs for aspiring Web designers.

-- Lehman College, a 4-year liberal arts institution located 18.4 miles from the downtown in the northwest Bronx, is easily accessible by bus, car or subway.
-In the past, U.S. News & World Report identified Lehman as one of the top 50 public schools in the country.
+- Lehman College, a 4-year liberal arts institution located around ten miles from the downtown in northwest Bronx, is easily accessible by bus, car or subway.
+U.S. News & World Report identified Lehman as one of the top 50 public schools in the country (#37 in the 2019 rankings).
 At the college, students can earn a bachelor's degree in art or computer graphics while receiving training in Web design.